 Dental insurance

-On your first visit to the MIT Medical Dental Service, a dentist will examine your mouth and take a full set of dental X-rays.
+During your first visit to the MIT Health Dental Service, a dentist will examine your mouth and take a full set of dental X-rays.
 The X-rays are an important part of the exam and are always included unless you can bring good, recent X-rays to show the dentist.

-Many times, if you can give us your previous X-rays, we won’t need to take new ones.
 If you have had complete dental X-rays within the past three years, you can bring them to your first appointment or drop them off before your first appointment.
 If your previous dentist has digital files, they can send them to us electronically.
-Contact us for information about how to do this.
+Contact the Dental Service for information about how to do this.
 But if your previous X-rays are difficult to read, we might still need to take new X-rays.

 What will it cost?